 Retention Time

 In some flows, you can see how long the person stayed on the page or journey after the scan.
 Very short time indicates a weak offer or confusing experience.
+This metric helps diagnose post-scan drop-off.

 QR Code Tracking in Practice

 The same concept adapts to completely different sectors, from retail to large events.
+The key is using dynamic vs static QR codes that enable tracking from the start.

 Physical and Digital Marketing Campaigns

 Billboards, posters, flyers, and videos with tracked QR codes allow measuring, in real time, which pieces bring more visits, signups, and sales.
 You can see offline media ROI as if it were a digital ad.
+No more guessing which billboard worked.

 Events and Trade Shows